WebCuratorTool/webcurator-v2-legacy/docs/guides/developer-guide.rst

 -   New code has instrumentation (logging points) that conveys accurate and helpful information about the state of the application.

 -   The documentation has been updated to reflect changes in functionality.
+Some documents that could be updated
+    include:
-This includes the *Release Notes* `release-notes.rst`, especially for new features.
-If there are any database changes, update the *Data Dictionary* `data-dictionary.rst`.
+    -   The *Release Notes* `release-notes.rst`, especially for new features.
+    -   If there are any database changes, update the *Data Dictionary* `data-dictionary.rst`.
+    -   If there are changes related to installing and running the WCT, update the *System Administrator Guide* `system-administrator-guide.rst`.
+    -   If there are any changes that would require steps to upgrade from a previous version, update the *Upgrade Guide* `upgrade-guide.rst`.
+    -   If there is any helpful advice regarding troubleshooting, update the *Troubleshooting Guide* `troubleshooting-guide.rst`.
+    -   If there is helpful information that can be include in the FAQ, update the *FAQ* `faq.rst`.

 -   The Product Owner accepts the changes.